 MOD CAN/USA/138/1

 5.461A The use of the band 7 450-7 550 MHz by the meteorological-satellite service (space-to-Earth) is limited to geostationary-satellite systems.
-Non-geostationary meteorological-satellite systems in this band notified before 30 November 1997 may continue to operate on a primary basis until the end of their lifetime.
-(WRC-97)
+(WRC-23)

 Reasons: Support and provide edits for BR’s proposed corrective action.